zombodb/zombodb/INSTALL.md

 Once installed, ensure Postgres is running (it does **not** need to be restarted).
 Then you can create a test database and create the ZomboDB extension.

+Note that a Postgres "superuser" must issue the `CREATE EXTENSION zombodb;` statement.

 ```shell
 $ createdb zdb_test
 $ psql zdb_test